mrgsolve/gallery/population/bootstrap.md

     .
 [2,] 0.04613  0.28740 -0.02164
     .
 [3,] 0.13820 -0.02164  0.39330

-Do this for `SIGMA` too; I only had one `EPS` in the simulation model, so I'm going to look for `SIGMA11` only to get a 1x1 matrix
+Do this for `SIGMA` too; I only had one `EPS` in the simulation model, so I’m going to look for `SIGMA11` only to get a 1x1 matrix

 ``` r
 sigmas <- as_bmat(exBoot, "SIGMA11")